 India is a country which has strongly held to its roots.
 Even in the advancing era, it is a country which has not forgotten its culture.
 And here, somewhere, in the remote areas of this multicolored country live the various tribes of India which keep reminding everyone of the ancient country’s rich heritage and fantastical mythologies which enchant one’s mind leading one into the realm of wonder.

 Alas!
 It is not very often that people know about these tribes of India.
 So here, we are giving a small try at finding about these hidden world of the tribals in India who have remained unknown to you for so long.

 Also known as the Dards of Brokpa, these people look very different from both the Indians and the Nepal inhabitants.
-They even dress differently, with men wearing woollen coats tied around the waist and woollen trousers as well.
-The women too wear woollen dresses.
+They even dress differently, with men wearing woolen coats tied around the waist and woolen trousers as well.
+The women too wear woolen dresses.
 Both the genders put on beautiful silver ornaments.
 Another common object of their dressing style is the bunch of flowers used to beautify their heads.
 Yes!
-The Drokpas have their head adorned with colourful flowers.
+The Drokpas have their head adorned with colorful flowers.
 But although this ritual of flowers on the head is traditional, very few people follow it on daily basis.
-These traditional dresses are worn only during festivals hours.
+These traditional dresses are worn only during festival hours.

 They have been known to follow a number of religions, from nature worship to Hinduism to Islam.

 They are a beautiful tribe glorifying the beauty of the hills.
 But you know, everything that shines is not gold.
 The men of this tribe have been known for wife swapping since ages.
 And although a moral crime, they carried out their lives in this manner since time unknown.